Generalized stacked contact process with variable host fitness: Introduction

 Setting~$\lambda_{21} = \delta = 0$, the process reduces to the multitype contact process completely analyzed when the death rates are equal in~\cite{neuhauser_1992}.
 The transition rates become

 In this case, the type with the larger birth rate outcompetes the other type provided its birth rate is also strictly larger than the critical value of the single-type contact process.
-This result has first been proved in~\cite{neuhauser_1992} using duality techniques and again in~\cite{durrett_neuhauser_1997} using also a block construction in order to prove that the long-term behavior of the process is not altered by small perturbations of the parameters.
-Using in addition a coupling argument, it can be easily deduced from~\cite[Propositions~3.1--3.2]{durrett_neuhauser_1997} that, the recovery rate~$\delta$ being fixed, for all~$x \in \Z^d$,
+This result has first been proved in~\cite{neuhauser_1992} using duality techniques and again in~\cite{durrett_neuhauser_1997} using also a block construction in two dimensions to prove that the long-term behavior of the process is not altered by small perturbations of the parameters.
+In particular, using a similar perturbation argument, it can be deduced from~\cite[Propositions~3.1--3.2]{durrett_neuhauser_1997} that, for all~$x \in \Z^2$ and regardless of the initial configuration,

-The parameter region in~\eqref{eq:mcp} is shown in the bottom left diagram of Figure~\ref{fig:3D-diag}.
-Although it is not recorded in Theorem \ref{th:MF}, this behavior also agrees with that of the mean-field model, which can be verified by an examination of the nullclines described in Section~\ref{sec:MF} -- here the assumption that~$\lambda_{21}$ is small is important.
+The parameter region in~\eqref{eq:mcp} is shown in the top diagram of Figure~\ref{fig:3D-symb}.
+Also, it agrees with the mean-field equations.
+To see this, notice that if~$\lbd_{10} > \lbd_{20}$ are fixed and~$\lbd_{21} = \delta = 0$ then~(AinvU) reduces to~$\lbd_{20}/\lbd_{10} > 1$ which does not hold, so~(AinvU) still does not hold if~$\delta,\lbd_{21}>0$ are small.
+Since~$\lbd_{10}>\lbd_{20}$, (B) does not hold and~(RS) does not hold, so we have either~(E) or~(UH), depending on the values of~$\lbd_{10}$.
+In either case, Theorem \ref{th:MF} gives~$x_2 \to 0$ so associated hosts do not persist.

 The forest fire model, also referred to as epidemics with recovery, is the three-state spin system with a cyclic dynamics described by the following three transitions: